gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 - F12c: `forceExtraBefore` injects a pause the plan did not carve. `pump()` returns `Error`.
 The other axis does not gain that pause.
-- Tail too short: `calculate_ticks(1)` is not `>> τ` (high acceleration, or a large budget).
-The approach runs at a lower acceleration or max speed until the inequality holds, then the carve has the same shape.
-Duration may grow because the ramp changed.
+- Long pause: a budget larger than `T_min` keeps the step at its natural period and appends the (longer) pause.
+No acceleration cap is applied; only the reversing axis’s timeline grows.
 The other axis still has no copied pause.

 ### 4.5 Enable-on delay